-- The data collection machine must be joined to one of the domains of the forest to be assessed. - Data collection machine hardware: Minimum 16 gigabytes (GB) of RAM, 2 gigahertz (GHz dual-core processor, minimum 10 GB of free disk space.
-An additional 4 gigabytes (GB) of RAM is recommended for every 1 million objects in Active Directory. - The data collection machine is used to connect to all domain controllers in the forest and retrieve information from it.
-The machine is communicating over Remote Procedure Call (RPC), Server Message Block (SMB), WMI, remote registry, Lightweight Directory Access Protocol (LDAP) and Distributed Component Object Model (DCOM). - Microsoft .NET Framework 4.8 or newer installed and running Windows Server 2012 R2 or newer. - The data collection machine must have the Microsoft Monitoring Agent installed and configured for one of the deployment scenarios at the beginning of this document.
+- The data collection machine must be joined to one of the domains of the forest to be assessed. - Data collection machine hardware: Minimum 16 gigabytes (GB) of RAM, 2 gigahertz (GHz dual-core processor, minimum 10 GB of free disk space. - o Depending on the size and complexity of your environment, you will need to increase the total amount of RAM to ensure that the data collection is successful and completes in a timely manner. - The data collection machine is used to connect to all domain controllers in the forest and retrieve information from it.
+The machine is communicating over Remote Procedure Call (RPC), Server Message Block (SMB), WMI, remote registry, Lightweight Directory Access Protocol (LDAP) and Distributed Component Object Model (DCOM).